 If a student wishes to challenge a result, but that wish is not supported by Centre staff, that decision should be discussed with the student.
-Should the student still wish to submit an enquiry, s/he will be asked to pay the requisite amount to the Centre before the EAR is lodged.
+Should the student still wish to submit an enquiry, they will be asked to pay the requisite amount to the Centre before the enquiry is lodged.

-NB In those cases wherein the grade is raised, all costs will be reimbursed by the awarding body.
+NB In those cases where the grade is raised, all costs will be reimbursed by the awarding body.